DeeeeLAN/wardbulletin/README.md

 1. Copy the code to your webserver
 1. Install pipenv with `pip install -r requirements-deploy.txt`
 1. Install the dependencies with `pipenv install`
-1. Create a `.env` file based on the `.env.example` file provided, making sure to fill int he correct details for your database
+1. Create a `.env` file based on the `.env.example` file provided, making sure to fill in the correct details for your database
 1. If you are running the wsgi appliation yourself, it might look something like this:
     - `gunicorn --bind :8000 wardbulletin.wsgi.prod:application`
     - If you are using a webhost, they likely will handle this for you, just follow their guide on running a Python application